BYU-AUVSI/imaging/autonomous/generate_dataset/README.md

 all combinations of letter+shape in various colors.
 Unused for training at this time, but kept for historical value ;)

+`synthetic_letter_generator.py` Generates completely synthetic letter images using various fonts, font sizes, rotations and blurs.

 `video_data_generator.py` Generates shape images from videos of targets, see it in action [here](https://youtu.be/fyoo3Zcpb-k).
-This is the currently used script as it allows quick data generation of real-world shapes in various orientations and angles
+This is the currently used script as it allows quick data generation of real-world shapes in various orientations and angles.

+## Structure

+`assets` Holds the various fonts used by the dataset generators